sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 ### 2.2 Link Ruby

 Next, we need to point your build of Sonic Pi to your local Ruby installation.
-We can do this by creating a folder link - similar to a symbolic link on linux and macOS.
+We can do this by creating a folder link - similar to a symbolic link on Linux and macOS.
 First, find out where you installed Ruby.
-For example, this might be `C:\Ruby26-x64`.
+For example, this might be `C:\Ruby27-x64`.

 Finally, open a console as administrator (this is necessary for making the link).
 Then `cd` into the `sonic-pi\app\server\native` directory within your copy of Sonic Pi's source.
-For example, if you put Sonic Pi within `C:\dev` and installed Ruby to `C:\Ruby26-x64` then you'd do the
+For example, if you put Sonic Pi within `C:\dev` and installed Ruby to `C:\Ruby27-x64` then you'd do the
 following:

 ```
 cd C:\dev\sonic-pi\app\server\native
-mklink /d ruby C:\Ruby26-x64
+mklink /d ruby C:\Ruby27-x64
 ```

 ## 3. Running the Build